 The other critical category in normal peripheral blood specimens is the percent tri-signaled nuclei.
 The percent tri-signaled nuclei in normal specimens was used for the determination of a cutoff point for trisomy 12.
-The percent of tri-signaled cells was calculated for each of the 57 subjects in the pivotal study and the data distribution was assessed for normal distribution using the Shapiro-Wilk W Test.
-The normal assumption was not satisfied and the data were log-transformed, and the mean percent of tri-signaled cells and the standard deviation was calculated.
-The 95% confidence limits were determined using a normal approximation and the antilog value of the upper limit vas used as the cutoff.
-Details of the calculation are shown belov in 1 ble 7.
+The percent of tri-signaled cells was calculated for each of the 57 subjects in the pivotal study and the data distribution was assessed for normal distribution using the Shapiro-Wilk W Test.11 The normal assumption was not satisfied and the data were log-transformed, and the mean percent of tri-signaled cells was the standard deviation was calculated.
+The 95% confidence limits were determined using a normal approximation and the calculation are shown below in Table 7.